jamespost1/super-shopper/README.md

 ## Notes

-This project is evolving from a TruePrice calculator to a comprehensive price comparison tool.
-The goal is to help users make informed purchasing decisions by providing accurate, real-time price comparisons across major retailers.
+This project is a comprehensive price comparison tool designed to help users make informed purchasing decisions by providing accurate, real-time price comparisons across major retailers.

 The extension is built with simplicity and performance in mind—starting with core functionality and gradually adding advanced features as the foundation stabilizes.